USS Philippine Sea Sailor Sends Christmas Greetings on Deployment

-201210-N-IE405-1002 ARABIAN GULF (Dec.
-10, 2020) Yeoman 2nd Class Luis Burks, assigned to the USS Philippine Sea (CG 58), sends holiday greetings to his family in Jacksonville, Florida, in the Arabian Gulf, Dec.
+201210-N-IE405-1015 ARABIAN GULF (Dec.
+10, 2020) Cryptologic Technician (Collection) 2nd Class Anthony Mobley, assigned to the USS Philippine Sea (CG 58), sends holiday greetings to his family in Baltimore, Maryland, in the Arabian Gulf, Dec.
 10. Philippine Sea is deployed to the U.S. 5th Fleet area of operations in support of naval operations to ensure maritime stability and security in the Central Region, connecting the Mediterranean and Pacific through the Western Indian Ocean and three critical chokepoints to the free flow of global commerce.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Indra Beaufort)

 |Date Taken: